 The edge of the cliff is one of the most popular Yosemite elopement venues among couples.
 It gives the photographer immense freedom in how they want to capture the moment.
 You can get a close up of you and your partner as well get wide-angle shots from afar at this Yosemite elopement location.

-One thing to keep in mind about Half Dome is that you need to prepare yourself.
+One thing to keep in mind about a Half Dome wedding is that you need to prepare yourself.
 It’s going to be a 16-mile roundtrip hike in wedding clothing.
 So, if you’ve been putting away that gym membership offers, it’s time to hit it.

 Another thing is that you need to apply for a permit to visit this point on top of your yosemite wedding permit.

 There was a time when you could go to Half Dome as you wanted as part of your visit to the Yosemite National Park.
 But that’s not the case anymore.

 “The images from our Yosemite elopement are just magical and I can’t believe that’s us in the pictures.”